 \subsection{The hidden history of noncontextuality inequalities}

-Interestingly, the mathematical tools needed for studying contextuality were developed independently to physics and long before quantum mechanics.
-Let us call a contextuality scenario a set of abstract ideal measurements, each of them having a number of possible outcomes, and their relations of compatibility.
-For example, the scenario considered by KCBS \cite{Klyachko:2008PRL} has $5$ measurements $M_i$, $i=0,\ldots,4$, each of them with two possible outcomes, and such that $M_i$ and $M_{i+1}$ (with the sum modulo $5$) are compatible.
-Therefore, in the KCBS contextuality scenario there are $5$ contexts.
-For each contextuality scenario, a ``matrix of correlation'', ``behavior'' or simply ``correlation'' is a set of probabilities for all possible combination of outcomes in each of the contexts.
-One obtains one of these correlations, using a specific initial state and measurements.
+The mathematical tools needed for studying contextuality were developed independently of physics and long before quantum mechanics.
+We call a contextuality scenario a set of abstract ideal measurements, each of them having a number of possible outcomes, and their relations of compatibility.
+For example, the scenario considered by KCBS \cite{Klyachko:2008PRL} has five measurements $M_i$, $i=0,\ldots,4$, each of which has two possible outcomes, and such that $M_i$ and $M_{i+1}$ (with the sum modulo $5$) are compatible.
+Therefore, in the KCBS contextuality scenario there are five contexts.
+For each contextuality scenario, a ``matrix of correlation,'' ``behavior,'' or simply ``correlation'' is a set of probabilities for all possible combination of outcomes in each of the contexts.
+One obtains one of these correlations using a specific initial state and measurements.
 Probabilities have to satisfy the corresponding normalization and nondisturbance (or nonsignaling) constraints.

-Similarly to what happens for Bell scenarios \cite{Froissart:1981,Suppes:1981SYN,Fine:1982JMP,Fine:1982PRL,GM:1984,Pitowsky:1986JMP,Pitowsky:1989,Pitowsky:1991MP}, for any KS scenario, the set of correlations satisfying outcome noncontextuality is a polytope.
+Like what happens in Bell scenarios \cite{Froissart:1981,Suppes:1981SYN,Fine:1982JMP,Fine:1982PRL,GM:1984,Pitowsky:1986JMP,Pitowsky:1989,Pitowsky:1991MP}, in any KS scenario the set of correlations satisfying outcome noncontextuality is a polytope.
 Here it is called the noncontextual polytope of the scenario.
-Correlations outside this set are ``contextual'' and violate one of the linear inequalities (in the probabilities) that define the facets of the noncontextuality polytope.
+Correlations outside this set are contextual and violate one of the linear inequalities (in the probabilities) that define the facets of the noncontextuality polytope.
 Each of these facets corresponds to a inequality that is necessary for noncontextuality and is called a tight noncontextuality inequality.
 These inequalities were introduced long before quantum mechanics.

-In 1990, during a symposium in Jerusalem and Tel Aviv coincidentally entitled ``Einstein in context'', Pitowsky distributed among the participants a draft \cite[later published as][]{Pitowsky:1994BJPS} where he pointed out that \citet{Boole:1862PTRL}, one of the fathers of modern logic, had developed a set of equalities and inequalities he called ``conditions of possible experience'' \cite{Boole:1862PTRL} and that the Bell inequalities violated by quantum mechanics were a subset of them.
+In 1990, during a symposium in Jerusalem and Tel Aviv coincidentally entitled ``Einstein in context,'' Pitowsky distributed among the participants a draft [later published as \cite{Pitowsky:1994BJPS}] where he pointed out that \citet{Boole:1862PTRL}, one of the fathers of modern logic, had developed a set of equalities and inequalities he called ``conditions of possible experience'' \cite{Boole:1862PTRL} and that the Bell inequalities violated by quantum mechanics were a subset of them.